Get started with Turbine

 to install the Meroxa Turbine Python library.

-Use the meroxa app init
+Use the meroxa apps init

 command and provide a name, language, and local path for your data application.